Kaliphz

 Kaliphz were a British hip hop group, formed in Rochdale by 2-Phaan (real name Mush Khan) and Jabba da Hype (real name Jabbar Khan).
 They began as part of the breakdancing scene in the early 1980s before branching out into spoken word and rap as other members joined the group.
-The group had a constantly shifting membership, and various name changes reflected this.
-The decline in fame and musical talent was due to the ever shifting members, Bert was the carrier of the group, as his lyrics and vocals were dearly needed, and proved to be the reason the group was successful.
+The group had a constantly shifting membership and various name changes reflected this.
 Kaliphz are most well known for a subsequent pop career as Kaleef, during which they recorded a record with Prince Naseem Hamed and also a remix of the Stranglers' "Golden Brown".